json-schema-org/json-schema-org.github.io/index.md

 -   make any JSON format a hypermedia format - no constraints on document structure
 -   use [URI Templates](https://tools.ietf.org/html/rfc6570) with instance data
 -   describe client data for use with links using JSON Schema
--   recognize collections and collection items _coming soon!_
+-   recognize collections and collection items

 </div>